zachwen/MS-SPIN-PROJECT/README.md

+"This software was developed with support from NCSA through the Students Pushing Innovation (SPIN) program and this material is based upon work supported by the National Science Foundation under Grant No. DMR-1555153.

 Molecules Visualizer----(2016 Summer Spin Project)

 This is my summer project in the National Center for Supercomputing Applications as a SPIN program intern.